 What You’ll Learn at Home

 You will learn to be a fully qualified Electrician, starting with learning the fundamental requirements for undertaking electrical installations as well as information relating to the structure and organisation of the electrical industry via the C&G 2365 level 2, moving on to the C&G 2382-18 - 18th Edition before then undertaking C&G 2365 level 3 providing advanced study and covering scientific principles, fault diagnosis and rectification as well as receive an abundance of knowledge on inspection and testing and installation design.
-These courses will set you up perfectly to move forward to level 3 Inspection and Testing via the C&G 2391-52 qualification (Initial Verification and Periodic Inspections) and once you have sourced work, you will be able to be assessed to achieve C&G 2357-44 NVQ level 3, including the AM2 Assessment (Achievement Measurement 2).
+Once you have sourced work, you will be able to be assessed to achieve C&G 2357-44 NVQ level 3, including the AM2 Assessment (Achievement Measurement 2).